GCT-Studios/JwarRef/content/Rulebook/Melee Exchange.md

     Note: when checking which player has the most dice for tiebreakers, count all attack and defence dice (That did not roll 1s) for both players towards tiebreakers for both attack and defence.
 	1. If the Attacker was successful apply the effects of any Special Attacks used by the Attacker and move to Step 11.
 	2. If the Defender was successful apply any Special Defences used by the Defender.
 If this results in either model being removed from the table, the defender no longer being in BtB with the Attacker, or the defender becoming Prone, skip to Step 14 otherwise move to Step 13.
-11. The players declare the use of any Instant (or active for the active player) Ki Feats for models involved in the exchange.
+11. The players declare the use of any Instant (or Active for the active player) Ki Feats for models involved in the Melee Exchange.
 12. The Attacker makes a Damage Roll against the Defender and resolves any effects triggered by damage in melee.
-If the attack causes the Defender to become Prone or, if at the end of this step the Defender model is removed from the table or no longer in BtB with the Attacker, skip to Step 14.
+If at the end of this step either the Defender model is removed from the table, is no longer in BtB with the Attacker, or is [[Prone]] skip to Step 14.
 13. Run through from Step 10 with the Defender becoming the Attacker unless it has already been the Attacker this Melee Exchange.
 14. The Melee Exchange is now resolved, and both models remove one activation counter.
 15. Any Boosts used for this Melee Exchange expire.